 I joined the board in 2016 and it is my hope to be able to serve and contribute.
 I presently coordinate the committee that sets up for the First Friday Rockin Shabbat dinners and look forward to meeting and welcoming members, potential members and their families and friends at these dinners.

 I am a graduate of Georgetown University (BS) 1964 and UCSF 1969(MS) and had a long, varied and fulfilling career as a Registered Nurse retiring in 2007 from the VA in Palo Alto.
 My son and his family live in Alameda and we enjoy Giants games, symphony, theater and cheering for my granddaughter’s volleyball team.

 My wife, Aimee, and I each came to the Bay Area in the mid-1990’s.
 In 2012 we moved to San Carlos and joined Congregation Beth Jacob.
 What drew us most to CBJ was it’s warm and inclusive atmosphere that really made us feel welcome.
 Our daughter, Hope, also loves CBJ – including making close friendships with other children, starting in CBJ’s preschool.
 I joined the CBJ Board in 2017, and previously have been involved on Stanford Hillel’s Board, the Young Adult Division of the Federation’s Executive Committee, and leading AIPAC’s San Francisco Leadership Development Program.
-Professionally, I received my Ph.D. from Stanford in Applied Physics, and subsequently founded and am currently the CTO of Tactus Technology, a company that develops new user interfaces and materials for mobile devices and display systems.
+Professionally, I received my Ph.D. from Stanford in Applied Physics, and subsequently founded and was the CTO of Tactus Technology, a company that develops new user interfaces and materials for mobile devices and display systems.
+I recently followed a new opportunity and am now working at Apple.
 I hope that our efforts at CBJ make it an even more inviting and dynamic community.